strangerstudios/pmpro-member-history/readme.txt

 This plugin adds a Membership History section to the user profile, allowing you to view (in one place) all the membership levels held by the specific user.
 The history view is visible to admins only.

 == Changelog ==
+* .2.4 =
+* BUG/ENHANCEMENT: Now showing pending/error/token/refunded (any status) orders in the history again.

 = .2.3 =
 * BUG: Fixed invalid expiry date in member history for members who have none (again). :)